wacn/trustcenter/trustcenter/en-us/security/networksecurity.md

                <p style="font-size:28px;font-weight:500;">Protect data with network technologies that block intrusions and attacks</p>
                <p>Protecting the security and confidentiality of network traffic, whether in the cloud or on-premises, is a critical part of any data protection strategy.
 Securing the network infrastructure helps prevent attacks, block malware, and protect your data from unauthorized access, interrupted access, or loss.</p>
                <p>In the public cloud, the isolation of customer infrastructure is fundamental to maintaining security.
 Azure, on which most cloud services based on Microsoft technology are built, accomplishes this primarily through a distributed virtual firewall, partitioned local area networks (LANs), and physical separation of back-end servers from public-facing interfaces.
 Customers can deploy multiple logically isolated private networks, and each virtual network is isolated from the other virtual networks.
 For on-premises customers, Windows Server 2016 includes firewall, threat analytics, and numerous network security features.</p>
-               <p>Microsoft Azure, Office 365 and Power BI operated by 21Vianet networking provide the infrastructure necessary to securely connect services and clients to one another and to connect on-site datacenters with Azure, Office 365 and Power BI services.
-The Azure, Office 365 and Power BI network infrastructure blocks undesirable traffic to and within datacenters, using a variety of technologies such as firewalls, partitioned local area networks (LANs), and the physical separation of back-end servers from public-facing interfaces.
+               <p>Microsoft Azure, Office 365, Power BI  and Microsoft Dynamics 365 operated by 21Vianet networking provide the infrastructure necessary to securely connect services and clients to one another and to connect on-site datacenters with Microsoft Azure, Office 365, Power BI and Microsoft Dynamics 365 services.
+The Microsoft Azure, Office 365, Power BI and Microsoft Dynamics 365  network infrastructure blocks undesirable traffic to and within datacenters, using a variety of technologies such as firewalls, partitioned local area networks (LANs), and the physical separation of back-end servers from public-facing interfaces.
                </p>
                <p style="font-size:24px;font-weight:500;" id="identity_Secure">Secure identity</p>
                <p>21Vianet‘s cloud services that are built on Azure use Azure Active Directory for identity management, authentication, and access control.
 For on-premises customers, Windows Server 2016 uses Active Directory Domain Services (AD DS).</p>